zhangyang223/YangYangBot/README.md

 * investigate how to setup a server to migrate from my laptop to a server, hosted on github
 * add a web site, support server, fix up help
 * updated website for mobile support
+* added a mini game called bepp.

 ## Todo
-* added a mini game.
 * investigate into adding a database support.
 * identify the audio stream and prefer opus first.
 * try to link up a radio site(possible?), https://listen.moe/